ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 The converter addresses several aspects of the Genie2 format:

 1. **Column Precision**: Generates output following Genie2's column-specific formatting requirements with proper justification (right/left).
+This is absolutely critical for SALAD compatibility.

 2. **Group Assignment for Multi-Motif Scaffolding**: Assigns a unique group letter (A, B, C, etc.) to each motif to control their relative positioning and orientation during scaffolding.
 This is essential for multi-motif scaffolding where each motif needs to move independently.